Skip to main content

 Assistant Professor, Bilingual Teacher Education Coordinator

 Dr. Lomelí lives in San José with her loving husband Raúl.
-She is a proud mother-scholar and has two beautiful children, Kiara and Mateo who guide her sense of fun and joy daily.
-Together, they enjoy soccer and outdoor activities like hiking, biking, and skiing.
+She is a proud mother-scholar and has two beautiful bilingual children, Kiara and Mateo who guide her sense of fun and joy daily.
+Together, they enjoy basketball, soccer and outdoor activities like hiking, biking, and skiing.

 Publications